AUM-Services/AUM-DAW/README.md

 #### What is a DAW?

-DAW stands for Digital Audio Workstation, and one is used for Digital Signal Processing.
+DAW stands for Digital Audio Workstation.
+It is used for Digital Signal Processing (DSP).

-Some noteable DAWS of today are Ableton, REAPER, Bitwig, and Pro Tools.
+Some noteable DAWS of today are Ableton, Audacity, Bitwig, Pro Tools, and REAPER.